lorenzozaccomer/iterative-multiplier/README.md

 ### Code

-All the file for the iterative multiplier
+Contain all the file for the iterative multiplier
-Folders:
-  - modules: all the module's for the iterative multiplier
+- (folder) modules: all the module's for the iterative multiplier
-  - standard multiplier: simple multiplier loaded via ModelSim used to test the result of the iterative multiplier
+- (folder) standard multiplier: simple multiplier loaded via ModelSim used to test the result of the iterative multiplier